stephengold/Maud/README.md

 The Cursor Tool (selected by means of the View -> Scene menu) can be used to alter the appearance of the 3D cursor.

-"Fly Mode" is a scene camera's alternative movement mode.
+"Fly Mode" is a scene-view camera's alternative movement mode.
 In fly mode, the camera disregards the 3D cursor, enabling closeups of locations the 3D cursor can't easily reach, such as the interior of a model.